 HPA complies with the Fair Labor Standards Act.
 It is our responsibility to promptly investigate and correct any improper payroll deductions or other payroll practices that do not comply with the Act.
-If an employee believes an improper payroll practice - such as an incorrect deduction from an exempt salary - has occurred, he or she may make an inquiry to the human resources office.
-The human resources office will see that the matter is appropriately reviewed.
+If an employee believes an improper payroll practice - such as an incorrect deduction from an exempt salary - has occurred, he or she may make an inquiry to the HR Generalist.
+The HR Generalist will see that the matter is appropriately reviewed.
 The employee will be reimbursed for the amount of any inappropriate deduction on the next paycheck.